 A reputable retailer is not going to send you a request via email to update private information.
 They realize this puts your information at risk.

 If you receive a notification about your purchase or are asked to provide updates to your information, it’s better to pick up the phone and contact the company directly or log on to the authentic website by typing the known, secure web address of the company yourself.

 This will allow you to validate the request and protect your information if the request is not legitimate.

 7. When in doubt, just don’t.

-These seven tips will help you to keep an eye out for cyber crime this December and hopefully, you can avoid experiencing it for yourself.
+These seven tips will help you to keep an eye out for cybercrime this holiday season, and hopefully, you can avoid experiencing it for yourself.